Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Conclusions

 Analog gravity is an active field of research with fascinating connections between black hole physics and classical and quantum matter.
 In this work, we have presented a Bayesian analysis capable of reconstructing analog black hole metrics from time-evolution data corresponding to a draining vortex.
 As a universal ansatz for analog black holes of this type, we adjusted the RZ metric~\cite{Rezzolla:2014mua} to 2+1 dimensions.
 For the MCMC analysis, we utilized the \texttt{emcee} sampler~\cite{Foreman-Mackey:2012any}.
 To our knowledge, this is the first study of this kind.

 Our setup is qualitatively related to the ringdown of binary black hole systems, an actively discussed topic in contemporary research.
-Among the open problems in a ringdown analysis with quasi-normal modes is the need for precise knowledge of when the linearized regime where only the sum of quasi-normal modes is a good approximation.
+Among the open problems in a ringdown analysis with quasinormal modes is the need for precise knowledge of when the linearized regime where only the sum of quasinormal modes is a good approximation.
 Since the context of the analog gravity setup provides one with the initial data and, in principle, the possibility of choosing it, our analysis is free of such problems.
 Instead, we can analyze the entire signal, including the prompt response and the late-time power-law tails.

 Future extensions of our work could open a range of possibilities, including furthering our understanding of the black hole ringdown.
-For example, one could compare the full ringdown analysis with a more traditional one based on the quasi-normal mode spectrum.
+For example, one could compare the full ringdown analysis with a more traditional one based on the quasinormal mode spectrum.
 In this way, one could further quantify which part of the signal is sensitive to different regions of the effective potential and underlying metric.
 Other future directions are discussed in Sec.~\ref{disc_future}.

 On the analog gravity side, extending our framework to rotating black holes would be a technically challenging but conceptually straightforward objective.
 This would be closer to analog gravity experiments and more flexible for other applications.
-It would also be interesting to extend our framework to noisy initial data in the context of analog models for exotic compact objects~\cite{Solidoro:2024yxi}.
+It would also be interesting to extend our framework to noisy initial data in the context of analog models for exotic compact objects~\cite{solidoro2024quasinormalmodessemiopensystems}.
+Another direction could be to look for possible applications concerning probing systems with a $1+1$ dimensional effective metric, such as those generated in cold gases~\cite{keshet2024ringdownhawkingradiationconnectionreal}.